Prastiwar/Go-flow/README.md

 The idea is to provide and maintain by community single framework with the most used backend systems like caching and logging without the need for repeatable writing the same interfaces over third-party dependencies to facilitate software development with dependency inversion rule.
 It does provide an implementation for some systems so Gophers would not waste time researching GitHub and worrying about massive third-party obsolete libraries which hugely increases technical debt and takes time to find the one that fits your needs.
 This does not mean the framework is completely resilient to time and language development.
 A single library is simpler to maintain by the community to prevent deprecating the library or forcing developer to wait for changes.
 The technical debt is the reason why this library follows the no-dependency rule which means it does not depend on any other library.
 It can be visible in clean go.mod file.
-This framework's mission is to extend the built-in GO standard library in a non-invasive way with common systems like configuration, logging, and dependency management meaning it should have a feeling like it's part of standard one but it should not give up on simplifying building systems by adding GOs like boilerplate.
+This framework's mission is to extend the built-in GO standard library in a non-invasive way with common systems like configuration, logging, and dependency management meaning it should have a feeling like it's part of standard one but it should not give up on simplifying building systems by adding boilerplate.
 Writing production-ready system developers often must make a decision that will not change and will not apply to every possible case but still should be modular enough to make development easier not harder.

 ## Packages